confluentinc/cp-ansible/README.md

 ## Testing

 CP-Ansible's tests use the [Molecule](https://molecule.readthedocs.io/en/latest/) framework, and it is strongly advised to test this way before submitting a Pull Request.
-[HOW_TO_TEST.md](HOW_TO_TEST.md)
+Please refer to the [HOW_TO_TEST.md](HOW_TO_TEST.md)

 ## Contributing